Finding the perfect FTM haircut is more than aesthetics — it's a crucial part of expressing your identity and feeling confident in your own skin.

 Side Part

-A timeless hairstyle that works well for various face shapes, especially rectangular ones, styling the hair to one side for a classic look.
+A timeless hairstyle that works well for various face shapes.
+Creates a classic, put-together masculine look.

 Styling Tips